Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 options:
 `-o`: one-shot option
 `-k`: Search keywords concatenated with + sign
-`-N`: Number of posted papers per search
+`-N`: Number of posted papers per search query

 ### (ii) Periodic execution
 Simply omit the `-o` option to run periedically at the specified date and time.
 The best practice is to run the script on a network-connected server such as RaspberryPi (see 4.
-Recommended usage for details).
+Recommended Usage for details).

  `$ python SS_crawler.py -k your+search+keywords -N 3 `